mannat-gill/cse15l-lab-reports/lab-report-1-week-0.md

 ![Image](MovingWithSCP_LastStep.png)

 >#### Output differences on local and remote
->>Looing at the images above, when the following commands were run
+>>Looking at the images above, when the following commands were run
 >>>javac WhereAmI.java

 >>>java WhereAmI